beach

 I highly recommend you take a boat tour with Big Tub as it's an incredible experience.
 Every day after 5 pm and on Sundays till noon, Big Tub is closed for motor boats so that divers and snorkelers can enjoy shipwrecks as well.

 Flowerpot Island with its dolomite walls as seen from the lake.
 Dolomite is a common rock-forming mineral deposited over time with plants and animals.
-Can you imagine these rocks are made of shells, corals and trees, and not with a lava as it often happens in nature?
+Can you imagine these rocks are made of shells, corals and trees, and not with lava as it often happens in nature?

-First 'flower pot' appeared on the left.
+The first 'flower pot' appeared on the left.

 A second one.

 There is primitive camping with very limited facilities for those who want to stay overnight.
-Also, there are two hiking trails, neither of which did we make.
+Also, there are two hiking trails, neither of which we make.

 These flowerpots are made of an extremely fragile sedimentary rock, so it's forbidden to climb them.
 Not everyone understands it though.
 This man climbed down only after I took a picture of him and promised to complain to the park's staff.
 Unfortunately, Fathom Five National Marine Park, like many other parks in North America, is a victim of mass tourism and too accessible to random people like this feller.

-Flower pot is an open book of a geologist.
+The flower pot is an open book of a geologist.
 All these layers took thousands of years to form.

 One of the trails on the island.